-Outsourcing is a great tool that can be used to improve the workflow.
-If you want to discover how to use it to your benefit, you’re at the right place.
+Outsourcing is a great tool that can be used to improve business workflow.
+If you want to discover how to use it for your benefit keep reading.
 We’ll tell you about both positive and negative sides of this tool and its influence on your business.

-The best thing you can do with your business is using the outsourcing services to lower your costs.
-If you spend less and make more, you will gain a higher profit.
-Just calculate how much money and time you will have to spend on hiring a team, its training, providing a workspace for them, etc. With such expenses, It’ll be months before you could get a solid profit.
+The best thing you can do with your business is to use outsourcing services to cut expenses.
+It’s pretty obvious that if you spend less than you make, you get a higher profit.
+Just calculate how much money and time you would have to spend on hiring a team, its training, providing a workspace for them, etc. With such expenses, It’ll be months before you could get a solid profit.

-These items are not always true for all industries and don’t have that much impact on business.
+These factors are not always true for all industries and don’t have that much impact on business.
 However, you should be prepared for them.
-To avoid any negative effects, it’s better to predict them and find the solutions to solve any problems in advance.
-Just provide the job for one or several employees outside your office and see the result.
+To avoid any negative effects, it’s better to define them in advance and try to find solutions to them.
+Just hire one or several employees outside your office and see the result.
 You’re likely to save about 30% of your costs during the first three months.

-Take the first step and define a monthly budget for the first team that you will outsource.
+Take the first step and define a monthly budget for your first outsourcing team.
 Just try using this method of cooperation to evaluate its best sides.
 It’s a good chance to make your business more profitable.
-You lose nothing.
+You don’t lose anything.
 You don’t have to hire or fire anyone.
-Just provide the instruction and see the first results during the first month.
+Just provide the instructions and monitor results during the first month.

 Some outsourcing defenders admit that by outsourcing and offshoring different services to foreign countries, businesses facilitate the gap between the number of available jobs in the US that decreases and the number of people in search of work that only rises.
 At the same time, less-developed countries benefit from outsourcing more than the home country.

-US citizens may argue that outsourcing can lead to higher wages and more job openings in less-developed countries to which companies outsource.
+US citizens may argue that outsourcing can lead to higher wages and fewer jobs in their country.
 However, many analysts see outsourcing processes as a global advantage that will decrease the gap between more and less developed countries with time in the future.

-Many global corporations are among the main providers of China’s high-end market, and US organizations often choose China to establish their manufacturing centers because of the number of reasons.
-First of all, labor costs in China are much lower compared to the US or European rates.
+Many global corporations are among the main providers of China’s high-end market.
+The U.S. organizations often choose China to establish their manufacturing centers for a couple of reasons.
+First of all, labor costs in China are much lower compared to the U.S. or European rates.
 Also, it is easier to enter the market of the country where the manufacturing is operated.
-Moreover, by having access to the Chinese market, it’s possible to enter other Asian markets, as well.
+Moreover, having access to the Chinese market expands your chances to enter other Asian markets as well.

-Another reason is that raw materials in China cost lower, while supply and logistics chains are easier to operate compared to the US, and this allows cutting operational costs even more.
+Also, raw materials in China cost lower and supply and logistics chains are easier to operate compared to the US, which allows for cutting operational costs even more.

 However, being a favorable destination for manufacturing operations, China experiences problems because of the high demand and decreasing wages with an increasing population.
-For example, Apple doesn’t manufacture most of its products in the US but in China.
-The company outsources manufacturing to Foxconn, a Chinese corporation that allows Apple to decrease manufacturing costs, especially those regarding labor.
-Also, in manufacturing its smartphones, tablets, and laptops, Apple utilizes a large amount of glass for displays that is much cheaper in China than in the US.
+For example, Apple doesn’t manufacture most of its products in the U.S. but China.
+The company outsources its production to Foxconn, a Chinese corporation that allows Apple to decrease manufacturing costs, especially those regarding labor.
+Also, in manufacturing its smartphones, tablets, and laptops, Apple utilizes a large amount of glass for displays that are much cheaper in China than in the US.

-So, by outsourcing some tasks and services, organizations can cut costs and increase their profits and the quality of products at the same time.
+So by outsourcing some tasks and services, organizations can cut costs and increase their profits and the quality of products at the same time.
 However, many employees in outsourcing companies complain about poor working conditions.
-Often, they receive low salaries and work more than eight hours daily.
+Often, they receive low salaries and work more than eight hours a day.

 Many factories in China don’t offer adequate working conditions and don’t comply with US labor standards, especially at manufactures.
-Also, regulatory methods regarding employees’ health safety are also different from US ones because of different labor laws.
-So, in many cases, even if outsourced employees in China work for the US company, they don’t have the same rights as American workers.
+Also, regulatory methods regarding employees’ health safety are different from the U.S. ones because of different labor laws.
+So, in many cases, when outsourced employees in China work for a US company, they don’t necessarily have the same rights as American workers.

-The main advantage of outsourcing jobs to less developed countries is that companies are able to stay competitive on the global market and access foreign markets more easily.
+The main advantage of outsourcing jobs to less developed countries is that companies can stay competitive on the global market and access foreign markets more easily.
 Businesses can settle on lower labor costs by hiring workers from less developed countries and emerging markets with lower living standards.
-This also allows companies to ship produced goods from the manufacturing countries back to the US at a relatively low price.
+This also allows companies to ship produced goods from the manufacturing countries back to the U.S. at a relatively low price.

-On the contrary, outsourcing jobs increases US unemployment rates, as currently, there are 14+ million outsourced jobs from the US that could be filled with unemployed US citizens.
-If these jobs were returned to the US, 4.3 million workers who nowadays work part-time could acquire full-time jobs.
+On the contrary, outsourcing jobs increases US unemployment rates, as currently, there are 14+ million outsourced jobs from the US that could be filled with its unemployed citizens.
+If these jobs were returned to the US, 4.3 million workers who nowadays work part-time could get full-time jobs.

 It’s worth noting that many foreign specialists are recruited to help with local marketing, translation services, and business development.
-These job positions could also be filled with US workers, but businesses see an advantage in hiring local specialists that know their native language and market specifics the best and can be paid lower rates.
-If the same jobs were taken by US citizens, it would inevitably lead to higher prices on the produced goods and services of the company.
+These job positions could also be filled with US workers, but businesses see an advantage in hiring local specialists that know their native language and market specifics and can be paid lower rates.
+If the same jobs were taken by US citizens, it would inevitably lead to higher prices of the company’s products and services.

 Outsourcing and offshoring are natural results of globalization of the markets all over the world and intend of the companies to cut operational costs and maximize revenues.
-If in China or India, people can do the same job for much lower prices compared to US citizens, businesses will outsource such jobs without hesitation.
+If people in China or India can do the same job for a much lower price than US citizens, businesses will outsource such jobs without hesitation.

-This business strategy proved to be working and beneficial, and companies are eager to allocate labor to its most cost-efficient use.
+This business strategy proved to be beneficial and companies are eager to allocate labor to its most cost-efficient use.
 As a result, consumers also benefit from lower costs of the goods provided by companies that outsource their services, and stakeholders receive increased profit margins.
-To sum up, without outsourcing, the US wouldn’t be able to maintain its global economic superpower status because the world is nowadays an integrated global marketplace.
+To sum up, without outsourcing, the US wouldn’t be able to maintain its global economic superpower status in today’s world as it is an integrated global marketplace.

 Although there are some pros and cons of outsourcing, many experts argue that the pitfalls are not that drastic.
 In many cases, companies do have to cut costs somehow to stay on the market, especially when in a recession period, and by outsourcing manufacturing and business operations, such businesses can strive and succeed in the long run.

 If outsourcing allows cutting costs, manufacturing products at lower wages, optimizing business resources, and offer value to the end customers, is it bad to outsource some processes?
 It’s all about comparative advantage.
-Nowadays, the US can’t boast of comparative manufacturing advantage because of high wages and strong currency, and outsourcing allows settling on the most cost-effective solution.
+Nowadays, the US can’t boast of a comparative manufacturing advantage because of high wages and strong currency.
+Outsourcing allows settling on the most cost-effective solution.

-Economies of the less developed countries are, in a result, boosted by the demand for manufactured products by American consumers, and the US engages in international trade processes and receives required goods at lower costs.
+Consequently, economies of the less developed countries are boosted by the demand for manufactured products by American consumers.
+As a result, the US engages in international trade processes and receives the required goods at lower costs.
 This results in higher ROI and better-priced products for US citizens.

-Outsourced googs and their components are then incorporated into the larger products in the US and translate into the creation of job positions for high-skilled US citizens.
+Outsourced goods and their components are then incorporated into the larger products in the U.S. and linked to the creation of job positions for high-skilled US citizens.
 However, these benefits are often disregarded when outsourcing is discussed.
 Undoubtedly, outsourcing is developing the economies of the US and foreign countries as products are manufactured overseas and then delivered to US customers at more affordable costs.